I’m not sure everyone understands how hard student nurses have it.

 Hindsight is a wonderful thing, so, here are 10 things I wish I knew as a Student Nurse and If I could send a message back in time I would.

-Training to be a nurse will change my outlook on life
+Training to be a nurse will change your outlook on life.

 I’m not saying that before my training I was a selfish self-absorbed person, but from week one my training and my current nursing role have made me more aware of the world around me, more aware of the daily struggles of the people around me and certainly more aware of myself and my own needs and limitations.

 We see people on both their best and worst days – that is a privilege.

 I’ll be honest and say I didn’t particularly enjoy my time at university.
 A rubbish day, a placement I didn’t enjoy, a difficult assignment, missing friends birthdays or family gatherings – but if you can put up with the bad days the good days more than make up for it.

 Balancing the two roles of Student and Nurse is difficult enough – add in my personal roles as daughter and sister and then my job as a barmaid – and that’s a lot for anyone to handle.

 The only people who understand what I went through are the people I studied with, my fellow Student Nurses – I realised late in my course the value in a student community.